-Darma Valley (aka Dharma Valley) needs an introduction, and my, how I love visiting places that not many people know about!
+Darma Valley (aka Dharma Valley) needs an introduction, and how I love visiting the places that not many people know about!
 Situated at an altitude of 3470 Mts, Darma Valley offers breathtaking views of the nearby Panchachuli peaks, which mean the “five-pointed oven.”
 Those who are aware of the region are serial trekkers who’ve uncovered the secrets of the valley.

-While the Darma Valley trek and the Panchachuli base camp trek follows the same route – the trekkers here get to experience the wonderland up close and personal.
+While the Darma Valley trek and the Panchachuli base camp trek follow the same route – the trekkers here get to experience the wonderland up close and personal.
 The biggest selling point of this trek is the flowing waterfalls and the scenic spots splattered throughout the route.

 Let's quickly dive into the details:

-About Darma Valley
+Darma Valley Travel Guide

 Darma valley begins at the Dawe Village, right at the Indo-Sino border.
 The population here is mostly into livestock rearing and cultivation land for buckwheat and potato.
 The entire region is marked with 12 very unique villages and is ideal for exploring rural India in all its glory.
 What’s even more wonderful is the homestays that let you explore the local culture to the fullest.

 Given the name of the peak, it is believed that this is the place where the Pandavas cooked their last meal before embarking on their final voyage to the heavenly abode.